theomoondev/theomoondev.github.io/_pages/about.md

 I'm currently seeking both temporary and permanent roles where I can leverage my diverse skill set, with a particular interest in **art, storytelling, data equity, community agreement, AI governance, and care**.

 Got an idea for a potential collaboration?
-Feel free to reach out!
+Let's connect!